Crucial Catch to Intercept Cancer

 Let Virginia Mason help you make a crucial catch.

-Virginia Mason Medical Center is committed to helping our patients find appropriate preventive screening and management for breast cancer, cervical cancer, colorectal cancer, lung cancer, prostate cancer, related diseases and conditions and more.
+Virginia Mason Medical Center is committed to helping our patients find appropriate preventive screening and management for breast cancer, cervical cancer, colon cancer, lung cancer, prostate cancer, related diseases and conditions and more.
 Oftentimes the symptoms of these diseases and conditions go unnoticed or do not appear until it is too late.
 Learn more about important screenings for these cancers:

 Getting a mammogram every year starting at age 40 saves the most lives.
 Women should talk to their doctor about their preferences and family history, too.